 “We are trying to cater to every age group,” says Mike Lyons, eastern district park superintendent of Lake St. Clair, Stony Creek and Wolcott Mill Metroparks.

-And this Macomb County spot, one of 13 Huron-Clinton Metroparks, does just that.
+And this Macomb County spot, one of 13 Huron-Clinton Metroparks in metro Detroit and Ann Arbor, does just that.
 Plus, it gives families the opportunity to enjoy affordable fun all year round.

 Take a peek at just a few of Lake St. Clair Metropark’s offerings below – and tell us which is your favorite in the comments.